aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/availability-period-collection/_index.md

 ---
-title: Project Resource Availability – Managing Availability Periods in Aspose.Tasks
+title: Project Resource Availability – Managing Availability Periods with Aspose.Tasks API
 linktitle: Collection of Availability Periods in Aspose.Tasks
 second_title: Aspose.Tasks .NET API
 description: Learn how to manage availability periods for resources and achieve effective project resource availability with Aspose.Tasks for .NET.
 This step‑by‑step guide shows how to add, update, and remove availability periods.